StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

 Rapid visualization enabled designers to explore alternatives early in the workflow.
 P6 observed that {``within maybe 1-2 minutes, we can visualize changes from existing conditions to proposed improvements.
-That speed is really valuable for early design exploration.''} P25 similarly praised the generative capability: {``The image generation is super good.
-Getting a realistic visualization that quickly is incredibly valuable for concept development.''} This speed also supported practical constraints in professional contexts.
-P12 noted: {``If I were in a rush to a meeting and needed to present design concepts, generating these images would be incredibly helpful.
-Much faster than Illustrator or Photoshop.''}

-Participants described the exploration value of visual generation as democratizing and communicative.
-P1 stated: {``This image capability is extremely useful.
-Not everyone can draw, and even those who can can't produce realistic renderings this fast.''} P16 emphasized stakeholder communication: {``the renderings even make the street look more beautiful...it helps sell the vision to stakeholders.''} While acknowledging limitations, participants still found the feature useful for early-stage exploration.
-P5 offered: {``Image generation has room for improvement, but the current capability is already useful for concept-level discussions.''} and P18 added: {``right-of-way constraints aren't always reflected accurately, but for preliminary concepts, the visualizations are valuable.''}
+That speed is really valuable for early design exploration.''} Participants described visual generation as both democratizing (P1: ``Not everyone can draw, and even those who can can't produce realistic renderings this fast'') and communicative for stakeholder engagement (P16: ``it helps sell the vision to stakeholders'').
+While acknowledging occasional inaccuracies in right-of-way constraints (P18) and false positives in infrastructure identification (P25), participants consistently found the capability valuable for concept-level exploration.